gmfrees/TonexOneController/README.md

 - Major update.
 Added support for the Valeton GP5.
 - Reworked Web UI extensively.
 Menu system; Split into separate files; Larger effect images; Faster response with asyncronous web sockets.
 - Ported all user interfaces over to use EEZ Studio.
 4.3" and 3.5" now have number values next to the sliders.
 No more 150 object limit from Squareline Studio.
+- Removed left/right preset up/down arrows, and replaced with touch swipe left/right.
+- Above change allowed larger effect icons, which are easier to see from a distance
 - New method of storing and handling Amp/Pedal skins.
 All skins now available in the same build.